enBloc-org/kindly/README.md

 Add your test user details to your `.env` variables.
 These are described in the `.env.example`.
 <hr>

 Tests for this codebase use Playwright.
-Once fully set up, you can run all tests using the command `npm run ci`
+Once fully set up, you can run all tests using the command `npm run test:all` Alternatively, you may run tests only for any files edited in your current branch.
+To do this you can run the script `npm run test:changed`

 This command has been set up with `start-server-and-test` npm package to spin up the local server ahead of running end-to-end tests.
 Unit tets for components are also run in the same script by using the experimental playwright-ct package.